bartmarkcode/On-mathematical-models-of-optimizing-strategy-decisions-in-professional-darts/README.md

-# darts_thesis
+# On mathematical models of optimizing strategy decisions in professional darts
-python implementation for darts master thesis
+## Python implementation for darts master thesis
 Markus Barth

 This gitHub repository comprises some implementations in python to work with the game of darts/ with the given data set.